 A special tip is the Guldborg Strait, which runs between the islands Falster and Lalland.
 Here, some of Denmark’s biggest pike get caught year after year.
 This entire area is, by the way, located very close to the German pike waters of Rügen.

 Why Are There Pike in These Saltwater Areas?

 So, how is it even possible for pike to live in these saltwater areas of Northern Europe?
 Well, pike can live in these waters for two main reasons:

-- The Baltic Sea is also the world’s largest body of brackish water, due to the fact that it is almost tightly surrounded by landmass, almost entirely.
-Additionally, numerous rivers provide the Baltic Sea with a lot of freshwater, which is why the pike, and many other freshwater species, prefer it’s coastal areas.
+- The Baltic Sea is also the world’s largest body of brackish water, due to the fact that it is almost tightly surrounded by land, almost entirely.
+Additionally, numerous rivers provide the Baltic Sea with plenty of freshwater, which is why the pike, and many other freshwater species, prefer its coastal areas.
 This is especially obvious in Sweden, where pike fishing in and around river mouths can be dreamlike.

 Where to Locate Pike in Saltwater?

 Now that you know where to find saltwater pike fishing regions, let’s move on to the actual locations and hot spots!
 Remember that large bays, archipelagos, straits, and shallower areas off islands and the number one spots for saltwater pikes.